contributte/aop/.docs/README-v3.md

 Yeah, why not?
 I needed the section `aspects` for services and section `aop` for configuration.

-## Upgrade to v2
+## Upgrade to v3
-There are few breaking changes you have to deal with when upgrading to v2 from v1
+There are few breaking changes you have to deal with when upgrading to v3 from v2

- - annotations namespace changed from Contributte\Aop to Contributte\Aop\Annotations
- - Exceptions namespace changed from Contributte\Aop to Contributte\Aop\Exceptions
- - Contributte\Aop\Pointcut\Filter listAcceptedTypes now returns array instead of array|false
- - added typehints on all methods/fields so if you are overriding or using something it may need adjustment, but for most projects it should not be any problems
+- Dropped nette\reflection so all methods that were returning Nette\Reflection objects are now returning raw php \Reflection* objects
+- Dropped nettrine\annotations we're using native php attributes now

 ## Dictionary

 <dl>